shreya-tss/Fare-Forecasting-for-Quahong-City/README.md

 2. Incorporation of Trend
 * Holt-Winters also accounts for the trend in the data.
 If the data has a consistent upward or downward trend (e.g., increasing fares over time), the trend component in Holt-Winters helps model this aspect and make forecasts accordingly.

+## Result
+sMAPE for Bike: 16
+sMAPE for Auto: 16
+sMAPE for Car: 0
+Overall sMAPE: 11